Properly managing online reviews is an important part of any Internet marketing strategy.

 But Glassdoor is different.
 Glassdoor uses reviews from your current or ex-employees to inform potential future employees.

-Either way, a negative review on any of these sites is bad news.
+Either way, a negative review on any of these sites, and even sites like Angie's List is bad news.

 Beyond these sites, you can also set up a Google Alert for your brand name to keep an eye on your company in the news.